eegsynth/eegsynth/module/inputcontrol/README.md

 ## LaunchControl XL and mini

-Included are the `launchcontrolxl.ini` and `launchcontrolmini.ini` files, which result in a control interface that mimics the layout of the respective physical MIDI interface.
+Included are the `inputcontrol-xl.ini` and `inputcontrol-mini.ini` files, which result in a control interface that mimics the layout of the physical LaunchControl XL or mini interface.
 The output values are written to Redis just as they would be using the `launchcontrol` module.

 You can start them like this

-    ./inputcontrol.py -i launchcontrolxl.ini
+    ./inputcontrol.py -i inputcontrol-xl.ini

 or

-    ./inputcontrol.py -i launchcontrolmini.ini
+    ./inputcontrol.py -i nputcontrol-mini.ini